 The file needs to be accessible at the root directory of the project, so you should symlink it like

-build as shown before).
+build directory as shown before).

 ln -s build/compile_commands.json

-This file is also read by clangd, a C++ language server (already installed the conda environment).
+This file is also read by clangd, a C++ language server (already installed in the conda environment).
 To get code completion, compile errors, go-to-definition and more, you can install a language server protocol plugin for your editor.